akukisopo/nethantu/README.md

 $ sudo python3 -m pip install --upgrade pip setuptools wheel
 ```

-If you want to use Wifi connection it must be configured on wpa_wpa_supplicant.
+If you want to use Wifi connection it must be configured on wpa_supplicant.

 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf